wikibootup/nvimrc/README.md

   - [link](http://stackoverflow.com/a/12216578)

 - Vim Color scheme is set although terminal editor set the specific configurations, because
-  - 1. the colors of the status lines like SpellBad, SpellCap
+  - 1. The status line's color like SpellBad, SpellCap

 - Symbolic link some configuration files for plugins
   - .tern-project